追踪 API¶

 also the sampling section of SDK design.

-is ended, it SHOULD become non-recording and IsRecording
+After a Span is ended, it SHOULD become non-recording and IsRecording SHOULD

 implementations of the API that do not keep local state and cannot change the